diaboloshogunate/Caster/docs/readthedocs/Getting_Started/How_to_Speak_Code/Speaking/Examples.md

 To get around this, use the "terminal format" command.
 To dictate the above, I would say something similar to the following:

-_"camel gum bow var, ace, terminal format format pattern; ace equals ace, quotes, whisper bow some pattern, east wally semper"_
+_"camel gum bow var, ace, terminal format format pattern; ace equals ace, quotes, whisper bow some pattern, east wind semper"_

 This is something that I only run into occasionally in my day-to-day use of Caster.
 But because these examples consist almost entirely of Caster CCR commands, I've been making extensive use of the "terminal format" command while preparing them. :)